Noise Levels in West Side Hartford, Manchester, CT | Find Quiet Neighborhoods With Our Sound Map

 Noise by Part of West Side Hartford

 Average noise levels for West Side Hartford residents, grouped by direction from the center of West Side Hartford.
-Eastern West Side Hartford carries the highest population-weighted average; Central West Side Hartford carries the lowest.
-Just 16% of residents in Central West Side Hartford live in blocks above the EPA's 55 dBA threshold, about half the share in Eastern West Side Hartford.
+The highest population-weighted average is in southeastern West Side Hartford; the lowest is in western West Side Hartford, where just 29% of residents live in blocks above the EPA's 55 dBA threshold, roughly the same as the share in the loudest section.

 Central West Side Hartford